ReticentFacade/secretKeyper/README.md

 ## 📦 Current State
 - The API & CLI are ready to be used individually.
 - However, their integration is under development.
-Some features are yet to be implemented.
+Some important features (for developers) are yet to be implemented.

 ## Requirements:
 - [GnuPG](https://www.gnupg.org/): Since Keyper-CLI uses GnuPG (or GPG) file protection under the hood, it's necessary that you install it.